LittleRichard/valheim-digitalocean/README.md

 # valheim-digitalocean
+A wrapper around a valheim server and Digital Ocean to make it easy to run a server in the cloud and start/stop it to save money.
+This has been developed as a convenience and is not bulletproof, so please try to understand what it is doing before blindly using it.

+### thanks to other open source
+- for providing docker containers that make running the server very simple: https://github.com/mbround18/valheim-docker
+- for providing a feature-rich DigitalOcean API in python: https://github.com/koalalorenzo/python-digitalocean

 ### server setup
 The server is mostly a one-time setup, but if you want to load your own world you may need to do some extra things after a server is started/running.